Estimating Average Causal Effects Under General Interference, with Application to a Social Network Experiment: Conclusion

-Our approach combines minimal assumptions about restrictions on potential outcomes with randomization-based estimators and may be characterized as design consistent.
-The framework is readily applicable to deriving estimators for estimands other than the average unit level effect of exposures.\footnote{See section \ref{sec:exposure_mapping} as well as footnote \ref{fn:hudgens}.} The framework developed here represents an alternative to parametric approaches that are often employed with little substantive justification.
-The framework and resulting methods greatly extend the reach of randomization-based estimation of causal effects.
+Our approach combines minimal assumptions about restrictions on potential outcomes with randomization-based estimators, and may be characterized as design-consistent.
+The estimands and methods presented here may be useful in evaluating alternative experimental designs for estimating causal effects in the presence of interference \citep{airoldi2016-interference, baird-etal-spillover-design, eckles-etal2014, toulis-kao2013, ugander-etal2013}.
+Finally, the framework is readily applicable to deriving estimators for estimands other than the average unit-level effect of exposures.